iandunn/dotfiles/docs/development-process-and-tips.md

-* would it help to start fresh with a different approach? don't look at it as throwing away the code you've written, look at it as building a second version with the knowledge you gained building the prototype
+* would it help to start fresh with a different approach? don't look at it as throwing away the code you've written, look at it as building a second version with the knowledge you gained building the prototype can save current code in archived branch in case need to refer to it or switch back to it

 * if you're working on X, and notice problem Y
 	* is Y blocking X?